epurpur/Local_LLM_Workshop/README.md

 ##### Parameters

 You will encounter this term when looking at the available LLMs and wonder what they are.
 To start with an example, think of the parameters like settings on a camera.
 You can adjust the camera's exposure, brightness, contrast, etc to get the perfect photo.
-Similarly, in machine learning, the parameters are adjusted within the model to optimize its performance for a specific task.
-These adjustments help the model learn form data and make better predictions or decisions.
+Similarly, in machine learning, the parameters are adjusted within the model to optimize its performance for a specific task and direct the output/response accordingly.
+These adjustments help the model learn from data and make better predictions or decisions.
 The goal is the minimize the difference between the model's output and the actual correct outcome.

-**Parameters** basically define the behavior of an AI model.
-In the LLM, parameters are specific values that are adjusted during training to optimize the model's performance.
 When referring to a LLM, we also typically refer to the number of parameters that model contains.
 For example, ChatGPT contains around 175 billion parameters.
 This would be a massive file to download and install locally.
 Local LLMs are typically slimmed down versions of LLMs.
 There can be several versions of an LLM with different numbers of training parameters.

 ### HuggingFace